 The City of Raleigh places a strong emphasis on community engagement as an integral part of our decision-making and problem-solving processes.
-We define community engagement as an open and two-way dialogue that involves the input of community members in city affairs.
+We define community engagement as an open and two-way dialogue that involves the input of community members in City affairs.
 This process is crucial in making sustainable decisions that reflect the needs and aspirations of our residents.

-To ensure meaningful community engagement, we employ a variety of strategies, such as moderated forums, focus groups, listening sessions, and participatory budgeting.
+To ensure meaningful community engagement, we employ a variety of strategies, such as moderated forums, focus groups, and in-person and virtual listening sessions.
 These platforms provide opportunities for residents to actively participate in shaping our policies and processes.